 Sometime in the middle of the 1970s, a glistening, barrel-chested, tri-colored robot of Japanese provenance entered the lives of Lebanese youth.
 Wing-like protrusions emerged from his incongruously teeny head like a set of bull’s horns.
 His arms were Herculean, substantial enough to hurl any enemy into a distant abyss, while his robot hands seemed always to be clenched into little balls of fury.
 On occasion, he would commune with a flying saucer, which allowed him to soar over the sky at light speed as he battled a malicious empire run by a galactic dictator named Lord Vega the Great and his equally malicious associates.
 The robot, the savior of humanity, was called Grendizer.

-Maybe it was difficult not to extend this tale into the lived world; Lebanon was in the midst of being torn into a million pieces care of its civil war, and later, by Israel, as that state’s forces marched right into southern Lebanon in 1982.
+It was more than a little tempting to extend this tale into the lived world; Lebanon was in the midst of being torn into a million pieces care of its civil war, and later, by Israel, as that state’s forces marched into southern Lebanon in 1982.
 Grendizer’s text, translated from the Japanese to French, and then to Arabic, would call for the forces of good… To battle the infidels!
 To seek honor!
 To demand resistance!
-Indeed, the lines between Mughamarat Al-Fadaa, or “Space Adventures,” and real life became increasingly confused.
+Indeed, the lines between Mughamarat Al-Fadaa, or “Space Adventures,” and real life became confused.
 Legions of children grew obsessed with Grendizer.
 They memorized the theme song, sung by a cheesy Lebanese pop star named Sammy Clark.

 Negar Azimi: Who was the biggest Grendizer head among you?